 Exploring the cosmos

 The largest refracting telescope (one that use lenses to gather and focus light) opened at Yerkes Observatory in Williams Bay, Wis., in 1897.
-But the 40-inch wide glass lens at Yerkes was soon made obsolete by larger mirrors.
+But the 40-inch-wide glass lens at Yerkes was soon made obsolete by larger mirrors.
 The Hooker 100-inch reflecting telescope opened in 1917 at Mount Wilson Observatory in Pasadena, Calif.
 It was there that the astronomer Edwin Hubble determined that the Andromeda Nebula was indeed (as some astronomers had argued) a galaxy far, far away (2.5 million light-years) from the Milky Way.

 With the development of the radio, scientists could start to study not just light, but other electromagnetic radiation in space.
 An American engineer named Karl Jansky was the first to detect radio radiation from space in 1931.
 He found a source of radio interference from the center of the Milky Way.
 Radio telescopes have since mapped the shape of galaxies and the existence of background microwave radiation that confirmed a prediction in the Big Bang Theory.

 Here are some of the more famous telescopes:

 Hubble Space Telescope